The

 Night We Light Ceremony

-Lighting Ceremony immediately following Parade at Paul Bunyan Park
+Lighting Ceremony & Fireworks following the Parade at Paul Bunyan Park

 First City of Lights Tour of Homes Begins